-- The State Board would consist of eight individuals registered to vote in North Carolina.
-Members would be appointed by the Governor, from lists of nominees submitted by the State party chairs of the two parties with the highest voter registration. - Members would serve two-year terms, beginning May 1 of the odd numbered year. - Members could be removed from the State Board only for misfeasance, malfeasance, or nonfeasance by the Governor.
-Vacancies on the State Board would be filled by an individual affiliated with the same political party as the vacating member, from a list of nominees submitted by that State political party chair. - At the first meeting held after new appointments are made, members would organize themselves by electing one member as chair, one member as vice-chair, one member as secretary, each to serve a two-year term.
-In 2017 only, the Governor would appoint the chair. - Persons ineligible for appointment as a member of the State Board would be those: - o Holding elective or appointive office under the federal government, State government, or any political subdivision of the State. - o Holding office in a political party or organization. - o Being a candidate for any office. - o Serving as a campaign manager or treasurer of any candidate for office. - o Serving two full consecutive terms on the State Board.
-For members appointed in 2017, prior service on either the SEC or SBE counts towards the term limit. - Members of the State Board would be prohibited from: - Making reportable contributions to candidates over which the State Board would have jurisdiction. - o Registering as a lobbyist. - Making written or oral statements for general distribution supporting or opposing clearly identified candidates for office or clearly identified referendum or ballot issue proposals. - o Soliciting contributions for a candidate, political committee, or referendum committee.
+- The State Board consists of eight individuals registered to vote in North Carolina.
+Members are appointed by the Governor, from lists of nominees submitted by the State party chairs of the two parties with the highest voter registration. - Members serve two-year terms, beginning May 1st of the odd-numbered year. - The Governor could remove members from the State Board only for misfeasance, malfeasance, or nonfeasance.
+Vacancies on the State Board are to be filled by an individual affiliated with the same political party as the vacating member, from a list of nominees submitted by that State political party chair. - At the first meeting held after new appointments are made, members organize themselves by electing one member as chair, one member as vice-chair, one member as secretary, each to serve a two-year term.
+Starting in 2017 in four-year increments, the chair is to be a member of the political party with the highest number of registered affiliates, and the vice-chair a member of the political party with the 2nd highest number of registered affiliates.
+Starting in 2019 in four-year increments, the chair is to be a member of the political party with the 2nd highest number of registered affiliates, and the vice-chair a member of the political party with the highest number of registered affiliates. - Persons ineligible for appointment as a member of the State Board are those: - o Holding elective or appointive office under the federal government, State government, or any political subdivision of the State. - o Holding office in a political party or organization. - o Being a candidate for any office. - o Who serve as a campaign manager or treasurer of any candidate for office. - o Who have served two full consecutive terms on the State Board.
+For members appointed in 2017, prior service on either the SEC or SBE counts towards the term limit. - Members of the State Board are prohibited from: - Making reportable contributions to candidates over which the State Board would have jurisdiction. - o Registering as a lobbyist. - o Making written or oral statements for general distribution supporting or opposing clearly identified candidates for office or clearly identified referendum or ballot issue proposals. - o Soliciting contributions for a candidate, political committee, or referendum committee.